brucemack/brucemack.github.io/_posts/2024-06-12-signs-of-life.md

 in the blue and yellow traces results from the fact that the TAJ card contains capacitors.
 These signals will get "cleaned up" a bit by the next stage of the circuit.
-* Unlike modern processors, the IBM CTRL/SDTRL technology used in the 1620 used a voltage around -0.5V to represent a logical "1" and a voltage around -12V to represent a logical "0."
+* Unlike modern processors, the IBM CTRL/SDTRL technology used in the 1620 uses a voltage around -0.5V to represent a logical "1" and a voltage around -12V to represent a logical "0."
 This will take some getting used to.
-(I'll get into the PNP logic circuit in a future article.)
+(I'll get into the PNP logic circuit in a future post.)
 * The blue and yellow traces alternate on each cycle.
 The TAJ card is a divide-by-two flip-flop that produces even and odd clock drives.